JJBenjamin/InterviewTest/README.md

 This was completed in Python.
 You will need Python v3.8.+ to run.

+To begin be sure to extract or clone all files into the same folder.

 For the first test use test1.py.
 - In command line navigate to the folder holding test1.py and input test cases as follows
 - python test1.py FB:12,PLTR:5000